Banu Sulaym: Establishment in the Maghreb

 Medieval Muslim chroniclers report that in 1050 or 1051, the Sulaym and Hilal nomads were dispatched or encouraged to migrate to and take over Ifriqiya (central North Africa) by the Fatimids to punish that region's Zirid rulers for switching allegiance to the rival Abbasid Caliphate.
-However, Baadj urges that such reports "ought to [be] treat[ed] with skepticism" as the Fatimid state at the time was undergoing the a great crisis, marked by a long famine and severe political instability.
+However, Baadj urges that such reports "ought to [be] treat[ed] with skepticism" as the Fatimid state at the time was undergoing a great crisis, marked by a long famine and severe political instability.
 Thus, the Fatimids were not in a position to coerce the two Bedouin tribes to invade the Zirid realm; rather, the poor conditions in Egypt, namely the threat of starvation, motivated the Sulaym and Hilal to migrate westward into the Maghreb (greater western North Africa).
 The migration occurred in a single large wave or in multiple waves, but in any case, the Sulaym established themselves in Cyrenaica and Tripolitania, while the Hilal continued on to Zirid-held Ifriqiya.

 By the mid-12th century, the Sulaym drove the Hilal from Ifriqiya and forced them to move west and south.
 In the late 12th century, all of the Sulaym of Cyrenaica joined the cause of the Ayyubid mamluk Sharaf al-Din Qaraqush and the Almoravid warlord Ali ibn Ishaq ibn Ghaniya against the Maghreb-based Almohad Caliphate.
 This alliance soon unfolded and the Sulaym bore the brunt of attacks by Qaraqush, particularly its Dabbab sub-tribe, whose leaders he massacred.